Chris Truby: Playing career

 Truby came up in 2000 with the Houston Astros.
 After hitting .260 with 11 home runs in 258 at bats his rookie season, he never matched his rookie totals.
 He has since played partial seasons with the Detroit Tigers, Montreal Expos, and Tampa Bay Devil Rays.
 His most recent MLB appearance came during the 2003 season.
 The Kansas City Royals signed Truby with the intention of having him play third base until prospect Mark Teahen was ready for full-time duty in the major leagues.
 However, Truby sustained a wrist injury in spring training and started the 2005 season on the disabled list.

 Truby was a replacement player in 1995, before the 1994 Major League Baseball strike was resolved.
 After replacement players were no longer necessary, Truby spent the next five years playing for various Houston Astro's minor league teams before finally breaking through to the Major Leagues with the 2000 Astros.
 Truby last played for the Indianapolis Indians, the Triple-A affiliate of the Pittsburgh Pirates.
 On June 22, 2007, Truby announced his retirement from baseball as a player.

-As a coach
+Coaching career

 In 2008, he took a coaching job in the Pirates minor league system, then was named as manager of the West Oahu CaneFires of Hawaii Winter Baseball..
 From 2009-13, Truby managed in the Philadelphia Phillies system, with the Williamsport Crosscutters from 2009–10, the Lakewood BlueClaws in 2011 and the Clearwater Threshers from 2012-13.
 In 2014, Truby joined the staff of the Phillies parent club as the infield coordinator.

-In January 2022, Truby was named the Minor League Infield Coordinator in the Pittsburgh Pirates organization.
+On January 12, 2022, Truby was named the Minor League Infield Coordinator in the Pittsburgh Pirates organization; in January 2025, he was appointed as manager of the Triple-A Indianapolis Indians, where he played nearly 20 years earlier.
+On May 16, 2025, Truby was promoted to the role of "major league coach."